Are reparations owed to the Nigerian citizens?

 Development Aid and Human Security in Uganda

 Human insecurities regarding food, water, education, and health characterise Uganda, despite the billions of aid dollars that flow into the country each year.
-The connection between development aid and corruption takes a central stage in this article, which shows how the intended purpose of development aid is largely diverted to
+The connection between development aid and corruption takes a central stage in this article, which shows how the intended purpose of development aid is largely diverted to meet the individual needs of elites, leaving the basic needs of the majority poor unattended to.
+The author concludes by boldly stating that if accountability, transparency, community participation, and good governance are not enforced in Uganda, then however much aid flows to Uganda, the common man SHALL remain in poverty and misery.

 Military Intervention and the Return of Absolute Monarchy: an Impediment to Political Security in Thailand